 On the other hand, South Korea and China are more accessible places to find jobs teaching English.
 While both require prospective teachers to be native English speakers with college degrees, China's extremely high demand for English teachers means there are plenty of jobs to go around for teachers who meet the minimum requirements.
 However, you may not be able to get a placement in a major city or your school of choice.
 But, if you're concerned about not having enough experience (or applying without a TEFL!), China is your best bet.

 Ultimately, if you want to boost your your chances of getting hired, it's important to obtain your TEFL certificate.

 In addition to the actual teaching experience, another important factor to consider is what to do in all of these locations.
 No matter which country you decide to teach in, you're guaranteed to see gorgeous sights, eat delicious food, and embark on a memorable adventure!
 Here's some of the sights worth exploring in China, Japan, and South Korea.

 If you want beautiful temples, relaxing spas, and ancient cities right at your fingertips, Japan is the country for you.
 With Japan's high-speed rail network, you can travel throughout the country easily on your weekends and short holiday breaks.
 You can even take a quick flight to one of Japan's islands for a little tropical vacation!

-Compared to Japan and Korea, China is immensely large.
-Some cities like Beijing are steeped in history and culture with sites like the Forbidden City, Tiananmen Square, Temple of Heaven, Great Wall, Summer Palace, and more.
+Compared to Japan and Korea, China is huge, in both land size and population.
+Some cities, like Beijing, are steeped in history and culture with sites like the Forbidden City, Tiananmen Square, Temple of Heaven, Great Wall, Summer Palace, and more.
 Modern cities like Shanghai are surrounded by smaller cities and water towns you can easily visit for a weekend.